DanielBoigk/CalderonEITFEM/README.md

 2. Creates Rectangular/Square or circular Mesh with varying granularity.

-3. Calculates FEM Solution of both Dirichlet-to-Neumann and Neumann-to-Dirichlet
+3. Calculates FEM Solution of both Dirichlet-to-Neumann and Neumann-to-Dirichlet Map

+4. Generates Full data set of Conductivity, Voltage, Neumann boundary (Current), dirichlet boundary(voltage).
+If specified will also calculate full gradient flow.

+Data created is meant as training Data for Solving the inverse problem of electrical impedance tomography.